-To help address this situation, UnitedHealthcare is awarding $2.25 million in Empowering Health grants to 13 community-based organizations, including several in Virginia, to expand access to care and address the social determinants of health for financially vulnerable individuals and underserved communities.
+To help address this situation, UnitedHealthcare is awarding $2.25 million in Empowering Health grants to 13 community-based organizations, including several in Virginia, to expand access to care and address the social drivers of health for financially vulnerable individuals and underserved communities.

 The grants will assist individuals and families experiencing challenges from food insecurity, social isolation and behavioral health issues, and support local health promotion and health literacy efforts.

 “Maintaining good health can be a challenge for those faced with certain social and economic factors,” said Tameeka Smith, CEO, Virginia Community & State.
 “Empowering Health grants are key to providing underserved communities access to quality, affordable care close to home.”

 The grants will be provided to the following organizations:

 - Urban Baby Beginnings to support training, certification, mentoring and collaboration for community-based doulas of color to complement clinical services for uninsured and underinsured women of color.